Fascist (insult): Former Yugoslavia

-Historian Stanley G. Payne argues that after World War II, fascism assumed a quasi-religious position within Western culture as a form of absolute moral evil.
-This gives its use as an insult a particularly strong form of social power that any other equivalent term lacks, which Payne argues encourages its overuse as it offers an extremely easy way to stigmatize and assert power over an opponent.
+During the 2024–present Serbian anti-corruption protests, Vučić's pro-government media and members of Serbian Progressive Party labeled the protesting students and opposition figures as ustashe.

 United States

 In the United States, fascist is used by both the left-wing and right-wing, and its use in American political discourse is contentious.
 Several U.S. presidencies have been described as fascistic.
 In 2004, Samantha Power, a lecturer at the John F. Kennedy School of Government at Harvard University, reflected Orwell's words from 60 years prior when she stated: "Fascism – unlike communism, socialism, capitalism, or conservatism – is a smear word more often used to brand one's foes than it is a descriptor used to shed light on them."